-B. Ex Post High-Performance Firms
+III.B Ex-Post High-Performance Firms

 It may still be that younger founders produce the highest performance new firms.
 Our second approach considers firm-level outcomes.
-The capacity to examine firm performance draws on the strengths of the LBD, which provides employment and sales for each firm, as well as indicating exit by acquisition and, via the Compustat Bridge, initial public offerings.
+The capacity to examine firm performance draws on the strengths of the LBD, which provides employees and sales for each firm, as well as indicating exit by acquisition and, via the Compustat Bridge, initial public offerings.
 A potential limitation in the intersection of our databases is that we have a limited time-period in which we can examine firm performance.
-Here we will focus on growth outcomes five years after the hiring of the first employee.14
+Here we will focus on growth outcomes five years after the hiring of the first employee.13

 To delineate "successful" entrepreneurs within the population of new ventures, we focus on the upper tail of the new ventures' employment growth.
-Specifically, we examine firms alternatively in the top 10 percent, top 5 percent, top 1 percent, and top 0.1 percent of growth.
+Specifically, we examine firms alternatively in the Top 10%, Top 5%, Top 1%, and Top 0.1% of growth.
 We complement these employment-based growth measures with a metric tracking whether these ventures ever exited by acquisition or IPO within our sample period.

 Table 2 presents founder age across a range of upper-tail performance definitions.
-We see that more successful start-ups have, if anything, slightly older founders on average.
-For example, the 1,700 founders of the fastest growing new ventures (the top 0.1 percent) in our universe of US firms had an average age at founding of 45.0 (compared to 43.7 for the top 1 percent and 42.1 for the top 5 percent).
+We see that more successful startups have, if anything, slightly older founders on average.
+For example, the 1,700 founders of the fastest growing new ventures (the top 0.1%) in our universe of U.S. firms had an average age at founding of 45.0 (compared to 43.7 for the top 1% and 42.1 for the top 5%).
 Regardless of the measure of technology-intensiveness chosen, we see older founders as we move toward upper-tail performance, especially for the top 1 in 100 or top 1 in 1,000 firms, as well as for founders with successful exits.
 This evidence is at odds with the conventional wisdom that successful founders skew younger.